paulgribble/plaintext_workshop/markdown/ms.md

 motor learning.
 Sensory-motor resting-state FC thus predicts the extent to which observation will promote subsequent motor learning.

+\newpage

 # Introduction

 Recent work has shown that action observation can promote motor learning.
-For example, individuals can learn how to reach in novel robot-imposed force field (FF) environments by observing the movements of a tutor (Mattar & Gribble, 2005).
+For example, individuals can learn how to reach in novel robot-imposed force field (FF) environments by observing the movements of a tutor [@Mattar:2005aa].
 Subjects observed a video of a tutor adapting his reaches to a novel robot-imposed FF applied.
 Subjects who later performed reaches in the same FF as what they had observed showed a benefit, performing better (straighter) reaches compared to subjects who did not observe.
 Subjects who later performed reaches in the opposite FF to what they had observed performed worse (more curved) reaches than subjects who did not observe.
 While these results demonstrate that FFs can be partially learned from observation, there is considerable inter-individual variability in the extent to which observation promotes motor learning.
 Little is known about why this may be.
 It is feasible that some subjects are more predisposed to learning from observation than others—whether from birth, from experience-dependent plasticity, or a combination of these or other individual differences.
 Here we test the idea that inter-individual differences in brain function or structure can predict the extent to which observation promotes subsequent motor learning.

-In a recent review article, Zatorre (2013) discusses findings showing how baseline structural and functional neural connectivity patterns predict individual differences in musical training and speech learning.
-Other studies have shown similar predictability for a wide array of cognitive abilities including executive function (Barnes et al., 2014; Reinberg et al., 2015), reading (Koyama et al., 2011; Wang et al., 2013), second language acquisition (Chai et al., 2016), visual perceptual discrimination (Baldessarre et al., 2012) and memory recall (King et al., 2015).
+In a recent review article, @Zatorre:2013aa discusses findings showing how baseline structural and functional neural connectivity patterns predict individual differences in musical training and speech learning.
+Other studies have shown similar predictability for a wide array of cognitive abilities including executive function [@Barnes:2014aa; @Reineberg:2015aa], reading [@Koyama:2011aa;
+@Wang:2013aa], second language acquisition [@Chai:2016aa], visual
+perceptual discrimination [@Baldassarre:2012aa] and memory recall [@King:2015aa].
 In the motor domain, recent work has examined the neural correlates of inter-individual variability in the ability of healthy adults to learn new motor skills through physical practice.
-Tomassini and colleagues (2011) demonstrated that inter-individual differences in both functional and structural MRI measures correlate with the acquisition of a novel visuomotor tracking skill.
+@Tomassini:2011aa demonstrated that inter-individual differences in both functional and structural MRI measures correlate with the acquisition of a novel visuomotor tracking skill.
 Greater task-based functional activation in a network involving prefrontal, premotor, and parietal cortices, as well as basal ganglia and the cerebellum was associated with higher behavioral measures of active motor learning.
-Structural differences within the premotor cortex, higher order visual areas, and the cerebellum were also positively correlated with learning abilities (Tomassini et al., 2011).
-Similarly, using dense-array EEG, Wu and colleagues (2014) showed that resting-state functional connectivity (FC) between premotor, primary motor and parietal cortices could predict individual differences in the subsequent learning of a visuomotor tracking task.
+Structural differences within the premotor cortex, higher order visual areas, and the cerebellum were also positively correlated with learning abilities [@Tomassini:2011aa].
+Similarly, using dense-array EEG, @Wu:2014aa showed that resting-state functional connectivity (FC) between premotor, primary motor and parietal cortices could predict individual differences in the subsequent learning of a visuomotor tracking task.
 Together, these studies suggest that functional and structural variations in motor learning-related brain networks can, in part, explain individual differences in active motor learning ability.
 The results of these studies raise the possibility that inter-individual differences in brain structure or function may also predict motor learning by observing.

 Here we tested the hypothesis that inter-individual differences in brain function or structure can predict the extent to which individuals will learn to perform a novel sensory-motor task (FF reaching) from observation.
-Based on our previous work (McGregor & Gribble, 2015; McGregor et al., 2016), we expected that inter-individual differences in brain function and structure within visual and sensory-motor brain networks would be predictive of motor learning by observing.
+Based on our previous work [@McGregor:2015aa; @McGregor:2016aa], we expected that inter-individual differences in brain function and structure within visual and sensory-motor brain networks would be predictive of motor learning by observing.
 On day 1, subjects performed baseline (no FF)